beemojs/conventional-changelog-beemo/README.md

 - Use the imperative, present tense: "change" not "changed" nor "changes".
 - Capitalize first letter of message.
-- Trailing punctuation (period) is not required, but preferred.
+- Trailing punctuation (period) is not required, but is subjective.

 ## Example